 Keep your target to practise Bindu Tratak for thirty-two minutes (without blinking your eyes).
 Reaching the target of thirty-two minutes is difficult than it sounds, and it may take three to six months.

 And even if you feel like it’s not working during the initial phase, keep practising because most of the things don’t work for the first time.

 You surely can master it if you just keep practising.

 Shakti Chakra Tratak (शक्तिचक्र त्राटक )

-You’ll need a Shakti Charka for this Tratak.
+You’ll need a Shakti Charka to perform this Tratak.

 Below is the Shakti Chakra image I used to practice at in 11th standard.
 You can save the image on your computer.
 Also, you can download the Shakti Chakra image in pdf format (click on the link).

 Hang the Shakti Chakra image on a wall (just like you did in Bindu Tratak).

 Now, concentrate on the centre of the picture.
 Breathe normally.